What is peak demand?

 How will my Demand Conservation device work?

-During periods of peak energy use in the summer months, a radio signal is sent to your device to activate it.
+If activated, during critical "peak" summer days, a radio signal is sent to your device.
 This signal will interrupt the flow of electricity to the compressor on your air conditioner or heat pump for a few minutes each half-hour.
 Your fan will continue to run if your thermostat calls for cooling, circulating the cool air already inside your home and keeping you comfortable.

 Does that mean my home will get hot?